Hello, axe knives are great and today I’ve got an expert on the subject to talk you through why he likes using them so much.

 User Ratings – Why Are They Important?

-If we step back into the analysis, we can start to take a look at real life reviews.
-The last step of the affordability calculation did include the average ratings, I did this to include a level of trust that other people have put in place.
-Lets take a look at how the table would look if we went of the ratings alone.
+If we step back into the analysis, we can start to take a look at real-life reviews.
+The last step of the affordability calculation did include the average ratings.
+I did this to include a level of trust that other people have put in place.
+Let’s take a look at how the table would look if we went off the ratings alone.

 From the graph above you can see a clear winner based on votes alone.

-User rating are important when considering which product to purchase.
-If it came down to two things you liked priced the same and one product had a one star rating while the other had a five star rating, i think everyone would be opting to buy the five star rating product.
+User ratings are important when considering which product to purchase.
+If it came down to two things you liked priced the same and one product had a one-star rating while the other had a five-star rating, I think everyone would be opting to buy the five-star rating product.

-In this instance the Mercer Culinary Santoku knife is the most voted knife in the list.
+In this instance, the Mercer Culinary Santoku knife is the most voted on in the list.

 Mercer Culinary Santoku Knife